kanidm/kanidm/book/src/choosing_a_domain_name.md

 > [!NOTE]
 >
-> This is the **inverse** of the common Active Directory practice of using the
+> Using a subdomain is the **inverse** of the common Active Directory practice
-> organisation's primary top-level domain directly, eg: `example.com`.
+> of using the organisation's primary top-level domain directly, eg:
+> `example.com`.

 ### Multi-environment and regional deployments